-If third-party payers, including commercial payers and government healthcare programs, do not provide coverage of, or adequate reimbursement for, our tests, our business, financial condition and results of operations will be negatively affected.
+If third-party payers, including commercial payers and government healthcare programs, do not provide coverage of, or adequate reimbursement for, or reverse or change their policies related to our tests, our business, financial condition and results of operations will be negatively affected.

-We received payment on approximately 45% of our clinical oncology NGS tests across all payors performed from January 1, 2020 through June 30, 2021.
+We received payment on approximately 45% of our clinical oncology NGS tests across all payors performed from January 1, 2020 through June 30, 2022.
 We calculated this metric on a trailing two-quarter basis based on payor adjudication timing.
-However, we continued to perform our NGS tests through December 31, 2021.
-For the years ended December 31, 2020 and 2021, our average reimbursement for NGS tests billed to insurance in oncology was approximately \$1,100.
+However, we continued to perform our NGS tests through December 31, 2022.
+For the years ended December 31, 2021 and 2022, our average reimbursement for NGS tests billed to insurance in oncology was approximately \$1,100 and \$1,500, respectively.
 In addition, we receive a substantial portion of our diagnostic revenue from a limited number of third-party commercial payers, most of which have not contracted with us to be a participating provider.
 We also receive reimbursement from Medicare for claims submitted with respect to our various diagnostic tests.
-Approximately 29% of our clinical tests were for Medicare beneficiaries in the years 2020 and 2021, respectively.
+Approximately 29% and 28% of our clinical tests were for Medicare beneficiaries in the years 2021 and 2022, respectively.
 Our revenue and commercial success depend on achieving coverage and reimbursement for our tests from payers, including both commercial and government payers.
 If payers do not provide coverage of, or do not provide adequate reimbursement for our tests, we may need to seek payment from the patient, which may adversely affect demand for our tests.

-In addition, because our Genomics and Algos diagnostic tests represent new approaches to the diagnosis of diseases, we cannot accurately estimate how they would be priced, whether reimbursement could be obtained or any potential revenue generated.
+In addition, because our Genomics and AI Applications diagnostic tests represent new approaches to the diagnosis of diseases, we cannot accurately estimate how they would be priced, whether reimbursement could be obtained or any potential revenue generated.
 Coverage determinations by a payer may depend on a number of factors, including but not limited to a payer's determination that a test is appropriate, medically necessary or cost-effective.
 If we are unable to provide payers with sufficient evidence of the clinical utility and validity of our test, they may not provide coverage, may provide limited coverage or may terminate coverage, which will adversely affect our business, financial condition and results of operations.
 To the extent that more competitors enter our markets, the availability of coverage and the reimbursement rate for our tests may decrease as we encounter pricing pressure from our competitors.